 I generally use a good quality, plain vodka for this recipe.

-It’s also good with vanilla vodka or whipped cream vodka, when you have those on hand.
+Feel free to try different flavors, though - also good with vanilla vodka, caramel vodka or whipped cream vodka, when you have those on hand.

-Use real pumpkin for this recipe - not pumpkin pie filling.
+Use real pumpkin puree for this recipe - not pumpkin pie filling.

 Puree is just pumpkin, while the pie filling has extra flavours, sweeteners, fillers, etc added.